In Person EPIC Patriot Camp!

 KINGS MOUNTAIN, SC

-Epic Patriot Camp is a FREE creative writing day camp for kids 9-13 provided by the National Park Service.
-The goal of the camp is for participants to learn about the Overmountain Victory Trail leading to the Battle of Kings Mountain by researching a soldier and crafting a story about the soldier’s battle experience.
-Participants will spend time each day with children’s author Jenny L. Cote to learn new writing skills and hone their present skills.
-They will also put themselves in the shoes of those who fought in the battle through hands-on activities: weapons demonstrations, militia drills, colonial trades and crafts, spending time on the battlefield, etc.
+Epic Patriot Camp was a FREE creative writing day camp for kids 9-13 provided by the National Park Service.
+The goal of the camp was for participants to learn about the Overmountain Victory Trail leading to the Battle of Kings Mountain by researching a soldier and crafting a story about the soldier’s battle experience.
+Participants spent time each day with children’s author Jenny L. Cote to learn new writing skills and hone their present skills.
+They also put themselves in the shoes of those who fought in the battle through hands-on activities: weapons demonstrations, militia drills, colonial trades and crafts, spending time on the battlefield, etc.

 The culminating experience was an overnight camp on Friday night.
 Kids camped in the colonial style: canvas tents, colonial clothes, open-fire cooking, etc. On Saturday the kids presented their stories from their soldier’s point of view.
 Family and friends were invited to attend Saturday at 10:30 AM.
 Camp ended following the presentation.

 NPS grant funds have expired for Epic Patriot Camp.
 If you would be interested in providing a grant so we could hold this camp again, please email Jenny

 "Thank you for writing these books and inspiring kids like me.
 I forgot to tell you this before, but not only is my writing better, but now I WANT to write.
 That makes a huge difference in my writing, too."